 Pre-requisite Courses and Assumed Knowledge and Capabilities

 This course will introduce you to the foundations of nursing studies and the context of professional nursing.
 You will begin to consider the range of communication methods required to practise as a professional nurse.
-You will develop the ability to use reflection in your professional practice and consider the concept of nursing knowledge.
+You will develop the ability to apply evidence in your professional practice and consider the concept of nursing knowledge.

 Objectives/Learning Outcomes/Capability Development